top of page

 On December 16, Mexico begins a nine-day celebration known as "Las Posadas," an important tradition for many Catholic Mexicans.
 This celebration reenacts the trials that Mary and Joseph endured before finding a place for Jesus to be born.
 Families take turns holding the Posada in their home while the remaining adults and children act as pilgrims, walking from house to house carrying candles and singing, looking for somewhere to stay.
 At each house, the resident rejects the pilgrims through song.
 The weary pilgrims continue from house to house until they reach the pre-designated place where the Posada takes place, where Mary and Joseph are finally recognized and allowed to enter.
 And the celebration begins!

-On the 3rd week of December at the Instituto Cultural Oaxaca during our Christmas Spanish Program every December, we host a "posada," in which homestay families, intercambios, teachers, staff and friends of the Institute partake in this traditional celebration, in which we sing songs, drink punch and break the piñatas created by students earlier that week in the piñata making workshop.
+On the 3rd week of December at the Instituto Cultural Oaxaca during our Christmas Spanish Program every December, we host a "posada," in which homestay families, intercambios, teachers, staff and friends of the Institute partake in this traditional celebration in which we sing songs, drink punch and break the piñatas created by students earlier that week in the piñata making workshop.

 Similar processions also begin at local churches; participants carry lit candles and sing verses asking for Posada and other holiday songs as they wind through the streets of Oaxaca.